cedadev/jasmin-workshop/exercises/ex01/README.md

 # Exercise 1

-Accessing and using the JASMIN scientific analyis severs
+Accessing and using the JASMIN scientific analysis severs